StefanNienhuis/MMM-Buienradar/README.md

 # MMM-Buienradar

-This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).
+This is a module for [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-This module will show a map with the weather forecast provided by [Buienradar](https://www.buienradar.nl).
+This module will show a map with the weather data provided by [Buienradar](https://www.buienradar.nl).

-**Note:** Since this module uses [Buienradar](https://www.buienradar.nl), this module will only work for locations in the Netherlands & Belgium
+**Note:** Since this module uses [Buienradar](https://www.buienradar.nl), it'll only work for locations in the Netherlands & Belgium

 ## Installation
 1. Navigate to your MagicMirror's modules folder, and run the following command: `git clone https://github.com/StefanNienhuis/MMM-Buienradar.git`